Ashlesha8421/Chatbot/README.md

 The dataset mainly contains 2 columns which are Questions and Answers.

 ## TEXT PRE PROCESSING and EDA :
-I performed EDA and visulization on teh dataset such as tokenisation,normalisation,removing stop words,stemming,limatisation.
+I performed EDA and visulization on the dataset such as tokenisation,normalisation,removing stop words,stemming,limatisation.

 I did visulization using Wordcloud check the relation of the words using bi-grame and tri-gram